arbabiha/StochasticModelingwData/README.md

 # Data-driven Stochastic Modeling
-Data-driven modeling of chaotic systems in the form of linear SDEs and nonlinear observation maps following the paper
-*"Data-driven modeling of strongly nonlinear chaoticsystems with non-Gaussian statistics"* by H. Arbabi and T. Sapsis.
+The framework proposed in  *"Data-driven modeling of strongly nonlinear chaoticsystems with non-Gaussian statistics"* by H. Arbabi and T. Sapsis.

- The Koopman-MPC framework is summarized in the below figure:
+Given time series data on a measure-preserving chaotic system, this framework generates a system of SDEs with nonlinear observation maps which produce the similar statsitics and spectra as the time series.
+Here is the schematic representation:

 <img src="https://github.com/arbabiha/StochasticModelingwData/blob/master/thehood/FrameworkSketch.png" width="700">